nice-digital/next-web/docs/jotforms-integration.md

 **Debugging and Direct Form Submission**

 JotForms on Next Web are embedded via iframe from [nice.jotform.com](https://nice.jotform.com/), with the unique form ID completing the path, for example: [https://nice.jotform.com/220684821482963](https://nice.jotform.com/220684821482963).
-When debugging, it can help to submit a form directly from JotForm which can help to eliminate Next Web as a factor in failed mailchimp submissions for example.
+When debugging, it can help to submit a form directly from JotForm which can help to eliminate Next Web as a factor in failed mailchimp submissions, for example.

 # Next Web reusable components for form pages